Kewpee: History

 Ed Adams' partnership, Kewpee Hotels transferred the Kewpee trademark to Kewpee Hotel Systems, Inc. in 1965 of which Ed Adams was president.
 The number of Kewpee locations dropped considerably in 1967 when the Kewpee Hotel Systems, Inc. demanded a full franchising arrangement and a percentage of the profits.
 The locations which objected either closed or changed their names.
 The original Flint location changed its name to Bill Thomas' Halo Burger which is still a thriving business, but not at the original location which was torn down in 1979.
 After Edwin Adams died in 1974, his widow Hortense M. Adams took over as president of Kewpee Hotel System, Inc. by March 1975.
-In August 1985, a Kewpee International partnership, (later most likely incorporated as Kewpee of Toledo) led by former Kewpee Hotel System Vice President Robert L. Dame, purchased the Kewpee rights from Kewpee Hotel System, Inc. The Kewpee, Inc. was formed in 1969 by Harold J., James F. and Richard E. Meredith based in Lima, Ohio.
+In 1969, a Kewpee International partnership, (later most likely incorporated as Kewpee of Toledo) led by former Kewpee Hotel System Vice President Robert L. Dame, purchased the Kewpee rights from Kewpee Hotel System, Inc. The Kewpee, Inc. was formed in 1969 by Harold J., James F. and Richard E. Meredith based in Lima, Ohio.
+Upon the closing of Kewpee's operations in Toledo, the owner of Kewpee in Lima, Ohio acquired the Kewpee trademarks in 1985.
 "The Kewpee, Inc. of Toledo" assigned the trademark of Kewpee to "The Kewpee, Inc." Shutt became president in 1970 of Kewpee, Inc. and purchased Wilson's Lima location upon Wilson's death in 1980.

 According to a 2001 interview with Dave Thomas, the founder of Wendy's, as a child, he lived near the intersection of Douglas and Kalamazoo Avenue in Kalamazoo, Michigan.
 Thomas used to love eating at a Kewpee restaurant, which stood at Burdick and South.
 He said it was what inspired him to go into the business.
 Kewpee's sold square hamburgers and thick malt shakes, much like the famous restaurant that Thomas eventually founded in Columbus, Ohio, in 1969.

 In January 2010, Kewpee was named to the National Restaurant News 50: All-American Icons list, and the Lima City Council passed a resolution congratulating the company.

-A book about Kewpee's history titled Kewpee Hamburgers: A Mity Nice History is scheduled to be published on July 24, 2023.
+A book about Kewpee's history titled Kewpee Hamburgers: A Mity Nice History became available on July 24, 2023.